miguelmota/ethereum-development-with-go-book/zh/account-balance-token/README.md

 ---
-description: Tutorial on how to read account token balances from the blockchain with Go.
+概述: Tutorial on how to read account token balances from the blockchain with Go.
 ---

 # Account Token Balances